hibiki-kato/preamble/README.md

 - `package.tex`: Contains the packages used in the document.
 - `commands.tex`: Contains the custom commands used in the document.
 - `beamer_preamble.tex`: Contains the preamble specific for beamer presentations.
+- `tikz.tex`: Contains TikZ settings for drawing diagrams, such as pendulums.